KeerthiMuli/assignment2-Muli/README.md

 ----
 ## A Beginners Guide to play Badminton
 1. Drop the racket head down and behind you.
-2. Keep your knees bent and ready to move.[See Here](Images/Knees_Bend.jpg)
+2. Keep your knees bent and ready to move.
-3. Move forward with your racket foot.[See Here](Images/Moving_Forward.jpg)
+3. Move forward with your racket foot.
-4. Keep your arm nearly straight as you swing the racket, snapping your wrist at the last possible   second before you hit the shuttle.[See Here](Images/Rules.jpg)
+4. Keep your arm nearly straight as you swing the racket, snapping your wrist at the last possible   second before you hit the shuttle.
    1. Master the grip.
    2. Master the high and low serve.
    3. Master the flick and drive serve.